Last Updated: 20 April 2017

-The country risk classifications of the Participants to the Arrangement on Officially Supported Export Credits (the "Arrangement") are one of the most fundamental building blocks of the Arrangement rules on minimum premium rates for credit risk.
+The Participants’ country risk classifications are one of the most fundamental building blocks of the Arrangement rules on minimum premium rates for credit risk.
 They are produced solely for the purpose of setting minimum premium rates for transactions supported according to the Arrangement and they are made public so that any country that is not an OECD Member or a Participant to the Arrangement may observe the rules of the Arrangement if they so choose.
-Neither the Participants to the Arrangement or the OECD Secretariat endorse nor encourage their use for any other purpose.
+Neither the Participants to the Arrangement nor the OECD Secretariat endorse nor encourage their use for any other purpose.

 The country risk classifications are meant to reflect country risk.
-Under the Participants’ system, country risk is composed of transfer and convertibility risk (i.e. the risk a government imposes capital or exchange controls that prevent an entity from converting local currency into foreign currency and/or transferring funds to creditors located outside the country) and cases of force majeure (e.g. war, expropriation, revolution, civil disturbance, floods, earthquakes).
+Under the Participants’ system, country risk encompasses transfer and convertibility risk (i.e. the risk a government imposes capital or exchange controls that prevent an entity from converting local currency into foreign currency and/or transferring funds to creditors located outside the country) and cases of force majeure (e.g. war, expropriation, revolution, civil disturbance, floods, earthquakes).

 The country risk classifications are not sovereign risk classifications and should not, therefore, be compared with the sovereign risk classifications of private credit rating agencies (CRAs).
 Conceptually, they are more similar to the "country ceilings" that are produced by some of the major CRAs.

 According to the rules of the Arrangement, two groups of countries are not classified.
 The first group is not classified for administrative purposes and is comprised of very small countries that do not generally receive official export credit support.
 For such countries, Participants are free to apply the country risk classification which they deem appropriate.